Code-Institute-Submissions/ms2-olespanish-game/README.md

 This game was designed for students of all ages learning the Spanish language (or just curious!).
-It works like a simple memory game, with the difference that each picture has the name written on it and the words pronunciation for a better learning experience.
+It works like a simple memory game, with the difference that each picture has the name written on it and the word's pronunciation for a better learning experience.

 This game was also designed for anybody without prior Spanish knowledge or interest, since it's not a requisite to play the game and have a good time.